hello-robot/stretch_tutorials/ros1/example_4.md

 self.marker.pose.position.y = 0.0
 self.marker.pose.position.z = 2.0
 ```
 Specify the pose of the marker.
 Since spheres are rotationally invariant, we're only going to specify the positional elements.
-As usual, these are in the coordinate frame named in frame_id.
+As usual, these are in the coordinate frame named in `frame_id`.
 In this case, the position will always be directly 2 meters above the frame_id (*base_link*), and will move with it.

 ```python
 def publish_marker(self):